top of page

 • Weather Conditions: Humidity or dew can make boards slippery outdoors.

-• Wear and Tear: Over-sanded boards or faded finishes lose grip over time.
+• Wear and Tear: Over-sanded boards or faded finishes can lose grip over time.

 How to Fix Slippery Cornhole Boards